-The fifth Common Dreams 2019 conference, Sydney will be held in Sydney on either 4 – 7 July or 11 – 14 July (the exact dates will be determined when the availability of the venue is negotiated).
+The fifth Common Dreams 2019 conference, Sydney will be held in Sydney on 11 – 14 July at Newington College in Stanmore, Sydney.
 Matthew Fox has been booked as the distinguished international keynote speaker.
 Make a note in your diary & plan to attend what will prove to be another exciting & stimulating gathering of progressives featuring leading international, Australian, & New Zealand speakers & workshop leaders.

 We’ve upgraded the website to an easier-to-remember domain name and no ads version.
 Find us now at: progressivechristianityaotearoa.com.

 Registration for next year’s conference will be via this site, and we wanted you to have an easier website name to go to.

 Our email address is still email@example.com.
 Save it to your Contacts list now!

 Sea of Faith Conference

 “Reformation 2.0, Luther lit a fuse, what happens next?”

 Keynote and guest speakers: Sir Lloyd Geering, Rachael Kohn, Sue Bradford and Hal Taussig.
 Elective lectures by Clay Nelson, Tom Hall and Doug Sellman.

 Find more information and download conference brochure here

 Sea of Faith: the national religious discussion network, exploring spirituality, religion and ethics